 Let’s stop and consider this, how bad was the offense that sparked our resentment?
 And let me clarify quickly, we can be resentment-free over a person and situation and still choose to not have contact with them.
 That doesn’t mean we haven’t forgiven so please don’t confuse the two.

-Here are a couple of questions to ask when we’re thinking about a person or situation that we just can’t let go of:
+Here are a couple of questions to ask ourselves when we’re thinking about a person or situation that we just can’t seem to let go of: